Skip to content

 How far is too far?
 How do I know he’s the one?
 What if she’s not a believer?
 What does the Bible say about sex before marriage?

-Consider this your Christian dating quick guide.
+Consider this your quick guide for Christian dating in high school.

 A Teen’s Guide to Christian Dating: Biblical Answers to Your Most Burning Questions